magma/magma-website/src/pages/index.md

     Tell the reader that people (or organizations) they know are already using it.
 The most effective way to do that is with logos, but if logos aren't available we can use text.
-  title: 'Users show credibility, without logos'
+  title: "Users show credibility, without logos"
 ---